 - Establish policies and guidelines to govern suppliers.

-- Negotiating and finalizing legal contracts.
+- Negotiate and finalize legal contracts.

 - Suppliers deliver goods to fulfill agreed standards.